 Qin Shihuang, the first Emperor of China, established the first centralized, unified, multi-ethnic feudal state in Chinese history—the Qin Dynasty after a few hundred years of disunity.
 Although the rule of the two Qin emperors lasted only about two decades, it marks the beginning of a more than two thousand years-long history of a centralized state with an emperor being the head of a state and a comparatively uniform culture.

 Qin Shihuang made many changes and reforms to unify China and help with his administrative tasks.
-He standardized the written script so as to create a consistent way to help people communicate across the country.
+He standardized the written script to create a consistent way to help people communicate across the country.
 Weights, measures and currencies were also standardized, and the system of prefectures and counties was solidly established.
 The sovereigns of the next 2,000 years actually followed the feudal governmental structure established by the Qin.

 Qin Shihuang is an epoch-making historic emperor in China’s history.
 He was praised as a unifier and centralizer but was attacked and criticized as a cruel tyrant.
 Under his rule, many constructive public projects were undertaken.
 Roads and irrigation canals were built throughout the country, and in order to fend off the barbarian invasion, the fortification walls were built to make a 5,000-kilometer-long great wall.
 On the other hand, he executed 400 of his opponents and burned the books written before the Qin Dynasty to wipe out ideas that conflicted with the Emperor.
 The public works and taxes were too great a burden to the population.
 He forced huge laborers to build his tombs, and hundreds upon thousands of terra cotta armies and horses were found at the burial site, which meant to protect the tomb for the Qin.